StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-09-18-if-pusleevent-is-broken-what-about.md

 ---
 layout: post
 title: "If PusleEvent is broken, what about Monitor.Pulse?"
-tags: ["Threading", ".NET"]
 ---

-In a post not too long ago, I mentioned that [PulseEvent was broken](http://blog.stephencleary.com/2009/09/iasyncresultasyncwaithandle-and.html).
+In a post not too long ago, I mentioned that [PulseEvent was broken]({% post_url 2009-09-16-iasyncresultasyncwaithandle-and %}).
 That got me to thinking: [Monitor](http://msdn.microsoft.com/en-us/library/system.threading.monitor.aspx) has Pulse/PulseAll methods; are they broken, too?